Get more organic search traffic for your Shopify store

 The microdata for a price should only be the price as a decimal, without any currency symbols.
 For example:

 This is actually one of the top problems Shopify themes have with structured data and Rich Snippets so fixing it here should fix it there too.

-After digging into it, we found that Google was using an older cached copy of the product page before that customer changed the product price.
+In one situation, we saw this was caused because of a sale on the website.
+Google was using an older cached copy of the product page before that customer changed the product price.

 Since JSON-LD for SEO and their theme’s microdata were automatically updated from the price change, we just needed to wait for Google to notice the change.